wallarm/product-documentation/docs/admin-en/monitoring/available-metrics.md

     2. Check if the path to the proton.db file is specified correctly ([`wallarm_global_trainingset_path`](../configure-parameters-en.md#wallarm_global_trainingset_path)).
     3. Check if the path to the LOM file is specified correctly ([`wallarm_local_trainingset_path`](../configure-parameters-en.md#wallarm_local_trainingset_path)).

-#### Number of proton.db and LOM Pairs Downloaded from Last Saved Files
+#### Number of proton.db and LOM Pairs Downloaded from the Last Saved Files

-The number of proton.db and [LOM][doc-lom] pairs downloaded from last saved files.
-These files store last successfully downloaded pairs.
-If pairs were updated but not downloaded, the data from last saved files used.
+The number of proton.db and [LOM][doc-lom] pairs downloaded from the last saved files.
+These files store the last successfully downloaded pairs.
+If pairs were updated but not downloaded, the data from the last saved files is used.

 * **Metric:** `curl_json-wallarm_nginx/gauge-proton_instances-fallback`
 * **Metric value:** `>0`